-You’ve basically lived at the farmer’s market this summer, but now there’s a chill in the air and you’re lamenting the end of veggie season.
-Don’t worry, you needn’t dine exclusively on mac and cheese and chicken pot pie from December through February—there's a whole host of delicious winter vegetables that promise to please your taste buds while doing good things for your waistline and your overall health.
+You basically lived at the farmer’s market this summer, but now there’s a chill in the air and you’re lamenting the end of veggie season.
+Don’t worry, you needn’t dine exclusively on mac and cheese and chicken pot pie from December through February—there's a whole host of delicious winter vegetables (like cabbage, kale and leeks, to name a few) that promise to please your taste buds while doing good things for your waistline and your overall health.

 What are winter vegetables?